 - 1 egg, room temperature

 - Stir down batter.
 Pour into 1½ - or 2-quart casserole dish or skillet.
 Let rise in warm place about 30 minutes.
-(Optional: For topping, mix egg white with 1 tsp water, then lightly brush the mixture on top of the loaf and sprinkle with uncooked oatmeal.)
+Lightly brush with egg wash and sprinkle oats over the top of loaf (optional).
 Bake in preheated 375°F oven 40 to 50 minutes or until well browned on sides and top.
-Remove from casserole.
+Remove from casserole dish/skillet.
 If desired, brush with butter; cool on rack.

 - Recipe featured at Yesterfood.

 You can substitute Instant (fast-rising) Yeast in place of Active Dry Yeast in batter/no knead recipes.
 When using Instant Yeast, expect your batter/dough to rise about 50% faster.
 Adjust your rise times accordingly.
 Traditional methods: use equal amounts; Bread Machine: use ½ tsp Instant Yeast OR ¾ tsp Active Dry Yeast per cup of flour in your recipe.
 Visit our Lessons in Yeast & Baking for more information on baking.